What makes a PR campaign successful?

 There are a couple of other reasons we applaud this campaign.
 As a start-up technology business, StoreKit needed to maximise their PR budget – creating a campaign that would engage their core audience, and the wider media in one go was a smart way to spend.

 Besides, the campaign was a bit of a lesson in being less rigid when it comes to differentiating B2B and B2C PR and marketing.
 StoreKit is a B2B tech company but they didn’t forget that their audience are also consumers.
 Although they chose to contact potential customers directly, the viral nature of the campaign had the potential to reach even more bar or pub owners outside of London.
 Though they are a B2B audience, pub owners are still likely to engage with content on social media relating to their occupation.

 The lesson?
-Don’t choose to exclude a certain platform because they don’t seem traditionally used in your sector.
+Don’t choose to exclude a certain platform because they don’t seem used in your sector traditionally.